Showing posts with label halloween. Show all posts

 Ava dressed up like Wednesday from the Adams Family, and River was a Ninja Turtle.

-We got there a little early, so we let them play in the playground area.
-People started lining up, so we got in line.
+We arrived early, so we let them play in the playground area.
+When people started lining up, we got in line.

 Making Slime